MaRDI4NFDI/MORWiki/CONFIGURE.md

 `MORWiki` supports flexible configuration through environment variables or a YAML configuration file.
 <!-- SPHINX-START -->
-The precedence for configuration values is as follows (from highest to lowest): environment variables, YAML configuration file, default configuration.
+The precedence for configuration values is as follows (from highest to lowest):
+1. environment variables,
+2. configuration file (YAML),
+3. default configuration.

 The default values are as follows:

 | Property | Value |